Retargeting ad campaigns allow you to recover prospects who interacted with your business’s website or social media accounts but didn’t convert.

 Note: Your account must be verified to run Special Ad Categories campaigns.

-Tip: To use the same campaign settings in the future, click on Templates and Save current setup as a template.
+Tip: To use the same campaign settings in the future, click on Templates and Save the current setup as a template.

 Create New Ad Sets in Existing Ad Campaign